Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding

 But when the K-node models encounter the same event (the same song played in interval 74:30-74:47) after a long duration, it again produces a high anomaly score and classifies it as abnormal.
-This is because models with fixed modes and replacement policy tend to forget the long past.
-They only remember recent history.
-In contrast, our model remembers a longer history.
-It puts the mode corresponding to this event in the upper part of the tree and produces a very small score (<0.3) because the same event was observed for a large amount (> 95 seconds) of time in the past, as seen in Figure~\ref{fig:sceneStats}(b).
+This is because models with fixed `N' have a greater tendency to forget the distant past than the proposed approach does.
+In both approaches, weight normalization results in a gradual forgetting of the events.
+However, with fixed nodes, you may completely forget the past if the node is replaced.
+In contrast, our model remembers a longer history, although with a reduced weight depending on the frequency of occurrence.
+In the case above, our method initially puts the node corresponding to this event in the lower part, but gradually the node moves up in the tree because the same event was observed for a large duration (> 95 seconds).
+The last occurrence of the event gets a low anomaly score due to the high weight of the node.
+During the interval when the event is not observed, the weight of the node reduces, but not by much amount.
+Therefore, the second time the event occurs, the model assigns a relatively low anomaly score to the event, as shown in Figure~\ref{fig:sceneStats}(b).